Select your local site for products and services by region

 Source: Natixis Investment Managers Solutions

 But we need to focus on the tax lots instead.
-When you peel back the onion one more layer, you see in Table 3 that there are actually 56 shares of Adobe that have a larger embedded gain, even though Adobe, in aggregate, wasn’t in the top 5 based on percentage unrealized gains.
+When you peel back the onion one more layer, you see in Table 3 that there are actually 56 shares of Adobe that have a larger embedded gain, even though Adobe, in aggregate, wasn’t in the top five based on percentage unrealized gains.

 Table 3 – Portfolio tax lots with highest unrealized gains